-In today’s episode of the Successfully Simple Show, we’re asking the experts how THEY set and track goals in their businesses.
+In today’s episode of the Successfully Simple Show, we’re asking the experts just that.
 There are many recurring themes, but also some really brilliant and unique ideas that you can apply to your own business.

 This episode is a great one, so tune in now to learn how you can set and achieve your goals this year!